Downloadable asbestos fact sheetFAQs

 Schools have had high-risk asbestos removed

-Schools have had asbestos removed as a part of the next stage of the Asbestos Removal Program, which is removing asbestos that may pose a risk in the future
+Schools have had asbestos removed that may pose a future risk

 The Victorian Government is rolling out the largest ever removal of asbestos from our schools.
 The 2019-20 State Budget invested a further $179.5 million as part of the Asbestos Removal Program.

 We conducted a state-wide audit of 1,712 government school sites and found high risk asbestos at 497 schools.
 And by March 2016 we had removed it all.

 This huge achievement has improved the safety of government primary, secondary and special schools across the state.

 The removal of high-risk asbestos containing materials will immediately have a beneficial effect for the safety of staff and students.

 We continue the next phase of our asbestos removal program, targeting asbestos that, although not classified as high risk, may pose a risk in the future.
 Schools are active, busy places that are frequented by many people.
 We are not leaving anything to chance.
 Asbestos that may pose a risk in the future will be removed by 2020.

 On top of the $200 million already invested by this Government, the 2019-20 State Budget provided a further $179.5 million to continue the roll-out of this next phase.

 The Victorian School Building Authority have a dedicated team of experts who will be managing this huge task.